cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 __A Note on JDBC__: JDBC is a blocking API by default.
 To interact with the database, Vert.x delegates to a _worker_  thread.
 While it's asynchronous, it's not totally non-blocking.
 However, the Vert.x ecosystem also provides a truly non-blocking clients for MySQL and PostgreSQL.

-Let’s now modify our application to use a database to store our products (articles).
+Let’s now modify our application to use a database to store our reading list (articles).

 ## Some Maven dependencies